adamkhairi/GULP/README.md

 * Run `npm init` to initialize npm with package.json
 * Run ` npm install --save-dev gulp gulp-sass gulp-sourcemaps gulp-postcss autoprefixer cssnano gulp-concat gulp-uglify` to install needed plugins
-  //
-* Run `touch gulpfile.js` to create gulpfile.js
+//* Run `touch gulpfile.js` to create gulpfile.js
-* Then configure gulp task
+* Then configure gulp tasks
-* Run `gulp` in order to start all tasks
+* Run `gulp` in order to start all tasks//
-//
 ## In this proejct, Gulp is configured to run the following functions:

 * Compile the SCSS files to CSS